SNHU-CS/CS-330/module06/mod6_tutorials.md

 ### Creating a Point Light

 In computer graphics, there are several types of lights (such as point, directional, area, and spot lights).
 For this example, we are going to add a point light to our scene.
-Point lights have a location but do not have a direction since they emit light uniformly in all directions.
+Point lights have a location but do not have a direction, since they emit light uniformly in all directions.
 Therefore, a point light is described by the following two components:

 * Its position in the world
 * Its color